Uplifting, intimate portraits of young British Chinese men

 When photographer Naomi Wong was a child, her family moved from Hong Kong to a small market town called New Romney, set just off the southeast coast of Kent.
 There, while her mother worked in her uncle’s Chinese takeaway, she and her cousins would play around the counter and hang out by the woks.
 “My mum and my other auntie also worked with my uncle,” Wong recalls.
 “And she had loads of boys, so I was raised alongside my boy cousins.
 We would always spend so much time together and they would always look after me.”

-When she was a teenage Wong moved to Scunthorpe with her mother, losing that closeness to her extended family.
+When she was a teenager Wong moved to Scunthorpe with her mother, losing that closeness to her extended family.
 As she grew more aware of the world around her and her place in it, she realised that as a Chinese person, there wasn’t a lot of space for people who looked like her or her cousins in the wider culture, nor was there much representation.

 “It’s isolating – it was just me and one other Chinese kid in our school and I didn’t have any friends that were Chinese until I was 13,” she says.
 “I remember being with my mum, and we would rent VHS tapes and watch TV together, and every time there was a minor East Asian character in the background my mum would get really excited by that.”